-Despite the foregoing, while the regulation specifying issuance of new licenses explained above is still valid, OJK is no longer accepting any new banking license applications.
-OJK encourages every applicant wishing to enter the Indonesian banking market to acquire an existing business.
-In practice, it is prudent for a potential buyer to allocate about 6 months to 1 year for the entire acquisition process.
+may involve several turnarounds during the process of an application as determined by OJK.
+Assuming the application, along with its supporting documents, is deemed satisfactory, a business license will be issued by OJK within 60 working days.
+The entire process may typically take around 6 months to complete.
+Despite the foregoing, in practice, OJK encourages every applicant wishing to enter the Indonesian banking market to acquire an existing business, rather than establish a new entity.
+In this respect,It is prudent for a potential buyer to allocate about 6 months to 1 year for the entire acquisition process.

-8. Is mere cross-border activity permissible?
+9. Is mere cross-border activity permissible?
 If yes, what are the requirements?